If you’ve ever found yourself reeling from the aftereffects of a Google algorithm update, you’re certainly not alone.

-Google algorithm updates often come without warning – and without any clear guidance on how to recover.
+Google core updates often come without warning – and without any clear guidance on how to recover.

 In this article, I’ll go over how to handle a hit from Google and recover your standings in the SERPs.

 What We’ll Cover:

 - An overview of Google’s search updates and what they mean

 - How updates affect Google’s ranking factors

 - How to recover from a Google update

 - Case Studies: Sites that have recovered (and how they did it)